jainikbakshi/Paperpal/README.md

 2. AI generated Content Checker

-    1.1.
+    2.1.
 The state-of-the-art model, 'Roberta-base-openai-detector' is used for text-classification from HuggingFace.

-    1.2.
+    2.2.
 The pipeline is constructed and then it is tokenized and the model is ready for use.

-    1.3.
+    2.3.
 The PDF text is now tokenized and passed through the model, and it returns output and label.

-    1.4.
+    2.4.
 The confidence is given as an output, which shows what percentage of the PDF is written by AI or Human.

- 3.
+3. Salami Publishing Check

+   3.1.
+The author name is searched on the google scholar and every research paper, available publicly is downloaded.

+   3.2.
+By far, the most complicated and useful check implemented using best preprocessing techniques, which skims the abstract, introduction and conclusion of every research paper of an author.

+   3.3.
+This then goes through series of checks, which summarizes the text and uses Doc2Vec model for further processing.

+   3.4.
+The model then gives output as similarity index with the mentioned pdf, which gives us an idea of author's work and how they are similar to each other.